YOO-uN-ee/2026/_posts/2026-04-27-spatial-awareness.md

 ## Introduction: The "What" vs. the "Where"

-True image understanding requires us to look beyond a collection of pixels.
-As an image is a 2D projection of a fundamentally 3D world, mentally reconstructing the scene requires two essential components: recognizing "**what**" is in the image and understanding "**where**" they are located.
+To truly understand an image, we have to treat it as more than a collection of pixels.
+As an image is a 2D projection of a fundamentally 3D world, mentally reconstructing the scene requires at least two components: recognizing "**what**" is in the image and understanding "**where**" those things are located.

-This concept of "where" takes two forms.
-One is the absolute where: identifying an object’s position on the image plane, typically by drawing a bounding box around the object.
-The other is the ***relational where***: reasoning about how objects are situated relative to one another (e.g., "the chick is behind the cup" or "the car is to the left of the tree").
-This post focuses on the latter: how models reason about spatial relationships.
-Without knowing both what is present and where things are in relation to each other, we cannot reliably infer the scene behind the image.
-To illustrate, let’s consider a simple example: two chick sitting near a cup.
+This notion of "where" comes in two forms.
+One is the *absolute where*: identifying an object’s position on the image plane, often by drawing a bounding box around it.
+The other is the *relational where*: reasoning about how objects are situated relative to one another (e.g., "the chick is behind the cup" or "the car is to the left of the tree").
+Both forms are important, but in this post we focus on the latter: how models reason about spatial relationships.

+Combing back to the problem of image understanding, we cannot reliably infer the scene behind an image without knowing both what is present and where things are in relation to each other.
+Let's consider a simple scene with two chicks sitting near a cup.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">